 Apple recently announced that they had sold more than two million iPhone 5’s in the first 24 hours after the device went up for pre-order, and some analysts have speculated that Apple may end up selling more than 8 million iPhone 5’s in their first weekend.

-If you want an iPhone 5 this Friday, and haven’t already managed to pre-order one then you will have to go to an Apple Store or one of the various mobile carrier stores.
+If you want an iPhone 5 this Friday and haven’t already managed to pre-order one, then you will have to go to an Apple Store or one of the various mobile carrier stores.
+Given the high demand, it is advisable to arrive early, as there will likely be long lines and limited stock available.
+Some consumers have even been known to camp out overnight to ensure they are among the first to get their hands on the new device.

-Demand is expected to be high for the iPhone 5 this Friday, and we wonder if Apple will sell out of their latest iPhone in their retails stores when the device launches.
+Demand is expected to be high for the iPhone 5 this Friday, and we wonder if Apple will sell out of their latest iPhone in their retail stores when the device launches.
+Historically, Apple has seen similar scenarios with previous iPhone launches, where initial stock sells out quickly, leading to longer wait times for subsequent shipments.

 Source MacRumors